Can You Run Pool Pump Without Skimmer? Safe Solutions

 If your main drain isn't functioning properly, you can create a temporary suction line:

-- Use a vacuum hose - Connect a pool vacuum hose to your skimmer suction port
+- Use a vacuum hose - Connect a pool vacuum hose to the suction side plumbing using a dedicated suction port or skimmer vacuum plate (consult your pool professional if unsure about proper connection points)

-- Submerge the other end - Place the free end of the hose in the deep end of your pool
+- Submerge the other end - Place the free end of the hose in the deep end of your pool, ensuring a leaf trap or inline strainer is installed to prevent large debris from entering the pump

 - Prime the system - Fill the hose with water to eliminate air bubbles